Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “Snapped” recently celebrated a momentous birthday, the big 500.
-That means there will be 500 episodes worth of compelling stories that explore the lives and motives of women who have killed.
+That means there's been over 500 episodes worth of compelling stories that explore the lives and motives of women who have killed.

 “Snapped” is Oxygen's longest-running original series and one of the most successful true-crime shows ever.
 Since the show’s debut in 2004, "Snapped" has enraptured millions of viewers with in-depth investigations, first-hand interviews and intimate looks into the minds of female murderers.

 “We always look forward to milestones, but there is something extra special about this one,” Rod Aissa, executive vice president, Original Programming at Oxygen Media, said of the occasion in 2022.
 “The captivating stories featured in this series have kept true-crime junkies coming back week after week, and before you knew it we were at 500.”

 You can watch Season 31 of "Snapped" when it premieres on Sunday, July 17 at 8/7c on Oxygen.
 Another great way to celebrate this killer occasion is to take a look back at some of the show’s most popular episodes.
 Since Oxygen became a full-time crime destination, here are the most popular episodes of "Snapped," all of which are available to stream.

 Judith Singer, also known as Judith Barnett, was the heir to a local glass factory fortune and a mother of three when her ex-husband Howard Witkin was killed outside his California home in 1980.
 He was shot down in cold blood and his killing became one of the most scandalous murder cases in Bay Area history.
 While prosecutors eventually claimed Singer was a homicidal mastermind that manipulated several men, her role in the murder wasn't publicly known for years.
 Andrew Granger, a former potato chip delivery driver from Michigan, was convicted in 1981 as the triggerman in Witkin's slaying and sentenced to life in prison without parole.
 In 1982, Singer’s then-husband Robert Singer was convicted as the brains behind the plot.
 He was sentenced to life without parole.
 At the time, Judith wasn't implicated in the murder.